jackokring/doris.nvim/README.md

 ## Novaride

 I've added `doris/novaride` to control the namespace `_G`.
 It sets up a proxy to manage override attempts via `__newindex`.
-It has a function `.ignore(t, ...)` so that strings of fields to allow an override on can be setup if you experience an `_G.oh_dear` from somewhere else and would instead like the suppressed override.
 As a consequence of it being just a simple extension of code available online, you can also `.track(t)` any other tables for protection from overrides.
-If you supply `nil` as `t`, `_G` will be assumed.
 Don't forget to `.restore()` novaride to unnest the protection, and regain a slight amount of speed from removing the protection "virtualization."

-It does `local novaride = require("doris.novaride").setup() ...` and
+It allows `local novaride = require("doris.novaride").setup() ...` and
 at the end just before `return M` (or whatever the module is called) a `novaride.restore()`.
 Added in `.untrack(t)` which returns a table untracked.

-This is a very useful `require()`.
+This is a very useful `require()`, and also manages locale state `C`.

 ## Module